alexeilebedev/openacr/txt/tut2.md

 description of itself and the tools.

-When the input format is both machine and human-readable and most of the source code is generated, any tool works with almost any other tool.
+When the input format is both machine and human-readable and most of the source code is generated, any tool works with almost any other tool, yielding an insanely compact and powerful development environment.

     'abt acr' builds acr.
     'abt abt' builds itself.